The possible risks associated with the different sleeping practices of the child

 The main risk factors for plagiocephaly identified are:

-• The position lying on your back
+• The supine position

-• Preferred position of the head
+• The preferred position of the head

-• Male sex (boys tend to be more hypotonic and less active than girls in the first months of life)
+• Male (boys tend to be more hypotonic and less active than girls in the first months of life)

 • Multiple pregnancy